Cybersecurity Insurance Requirements: 9 Controls You’ll Need

 Cyber insurers love to see MDR in place.
 It signals that your organization is serious about cybersecurity—and it provides a powerful defense against endpoint attacks.

-8. Regular vulnerability scanning and mitigation
+8. Conduct regular vulnerability scanning and mitigation.

 Does your network present vulnerabilities that an external actor can exploit?
 This question is answered in part by external vulnerability scanning.
 (Note that vulnerability scanning only detects weaknesses.
 A penetration test, already covered above, shows whether an attacker can actually gain entrance through a particular vulnerability.)